open-policy-agent/opa/site/documentation/how-do-i-write-policies/index.md

 }
 ```

 The rule above defines an object that maps hostnames to app names.
-The main difference between this rule and one which defines a set is the rule head: in addition to declaring a value, the rule head also declares a key for the document.
+The main difference between this rule and one which defines a set is the rule head: in addition to declaring a key, the rule head also declares a value for the document.

 The result: